hohsieh/hec-ras-docker/README.md

 ## Notes:

 - there is no muncie directory. provide your own test.
-- auto-scaling works, mostly. look below to know how to override
+- auto-scaling works, mostly. look below to know how to override.
+- check the run.project.example.sh file for information on what your project runscript should look like.
+- This image is build on rocky linux, see [their docker hub page](https://hub.docker.com/_/rockylinux) for more information.

 -----